heath/projects-for-trello/readme.markdown

 Note
 ----
 This forked plugin will add color tags based on the tag assigned.
-To use, change the tags list in the trelloprojects.coffee, run `cake build`, and edit the corresponding css file.
+To use, change the tags list in the trelloprojects.coffee, run `cake build`.
 Make sure to reload the extension to see your changes take place.
+You may also add arbitrary tags to and the plugin will generate random background color and text color attributes for you.

 Setup